RenderKit/oidn/doc/overview.md

 preview and final-frame rendering.
-The filters can denoise images either using only the noisy color (*beauty*) buffer, or, to preserve as much detail as possible, can optionally utilize auxiliary feature buffers as well (e.g. albedo and normal).
+The filters can denoise images either using only the noisy color (*beauty*) buffer, or, to preserve as much detail as possible, can optionally utilize auxiliary feature buffers as well (e.g. albedo, normal).
 Such buffers are supported by most renderers as arbitrary output variables (AOVs) or can be usually implemented with little effort.

 Open Image Denoise supports Intel® 64 architecture based CPUs and compatible